themariodude/sat-ground-devsecops/README.md

 A realistic satellite ground-system API demonstrating a complete DevSecOps workflow: backend development, CI/CD pipelines, automated testing, Docker containerization, security scanning, and Kubernetes deployment readiness.

-Built to connect DevSecOps practices with a satellite ground-system context — the same domain as Boeing Defense, Space & Security's Ground Software Engineering team.
+Built to connect DevSecOps practices with a satellite ground-system context.
+The same domain as Boeing Defense, Space & Security's Ground Software Engineering team.

 ## Why This Project

 Satellite ground systems require the highest levels of software reliability, security, and deployment discipline.
-This project demonstrates how modern DevSecOps practices — automated testing, static analysis, dependency scanning, container security, and infrastructure-as-code — apply to a mission-critical context where failure is not an option.
+This project demonstrates how modern DevSecOps practices, automated testing, static analysis, dependency scanning, container security, and infrastructure-as-code, apply to a mission critical context where failure is not an option.

 ## Architecture